Questions and Answers About Measure D

 A: Measure D includes fiscal oversight and accountability.

-- Every penny will support San Ramon Valley schools
+- Every penny supports San Ramon Valley schools

 - The State can’t take Measure D funds